 David Smith, a young father with an entrepreneurial spirit, was striving to forge a secure future for his family.
 He founded a polythene manufacturing company, and the journey from local business to global enterprise began.
 He began by sourcing the most cutting-edge polymer technology from around the world.
-With great endeavour he and his small team mastered it, then adapted it.
+With great effort, he and his small team mastered it, then adapted it.
 We became an exemplary force in the rise of a new golden age of British manufacturing.

 Millions of pounds worth of state-of-the-art equipment lost, huge volumes of product stock destroyed, even the factory building itself was in a state of ruin.
 Jobs were lost overnight, lives were changed forever.